 The first time the Vehicle ID function is used, it may take several minutes to retrieve the information from the vehicle's computer.

-- 5. When the retrieval process is completed, the vehicle ID information is shown on the Diagnostic Tool's display.
-Use the UP and DOWN buttons, as necessary, to view the entire list. - When you have finished viewing the retrieved vehicle ID information, press the FF/M button to exit.
+- 5. When the retrieval process is completed, the vehicle ID information is shown on the diagnostic tool's display.
+Use the DOWN button to view the entire list.

 Viewing Available Modules